Best AI PCs in 2025: 6 outstanding AI laptops I recommend

 How we test AI PCs

-We put every laptop through extensive benchmark testing — both synthetic and real-world—before sending it to our reviewers.
-We evaluate each aspect of the laptop, including its performance, battery life, display, speakers, and heat management.
+We put each laptop we review through extensive benchmark testing using synthetic and real-world tests before it goes to our reviewers.
+Our reviewers evaluate each aspect of the laptop, including its performance, battery life, display, speakers, and heat management.

-We also run heat tests by playing a 15-minute full-screen video and measuring temperatures in different areas of the laptop.
 Last but not least, our battery test consists of continuous web surfing over Wi-Fi at 150 nits of brightness.
 For MacBooks and premium Windows 10 or Windows 11 laptops, a runtime of over 9 hours is considered a good result, whereas gaming laptops and workstations that can stay powered longer than 5 hours deserve praise.
+We expect over 10 hours of battery life with AI PCs, though many AI PC laptops get around 14 hours of battery life.

 Why Trust Laptop Mag